-The stake is the amount of money risked as a bet on the outcome of an event.
+The stake is the amount of money risked as at a sports betting site on the outcome of an event.

 There are different types of bet but typically if the predicted outcome comes true then the bettor will receive the winnings determined by the odds as well as the original stake.

 If the prediction is incorrect then the bettor cannot lose any more than the original stake.